ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 ## Create service endpoint

-Create a service endpoint, please use `endpointServiceId` from previous step.
+Create a service endpoint using the `endpointServiceId` from previous step.

 :::note
 AWS PrivateLink is a regional service (as of today).
 You can only establish a connection within the same region.